-Wisconsin is a land of towering pines, sparkling lakes and incredible wildlife, which is why its drawn generations of nature-loving travelers.
-In charming vacation destinations across the state, you’ll find scenic spots waiting to be discovered.
-Get your camera ready—we’ve scoped out some of the best scenery.
-Here are three places that you should visit this year.
+Wisconsin is a land of towering pines, sparkling lakes and incredible wildlife, which is why it has drawn generations of nature-loving travelers.
+In charming vacation destinations across the state, you’ll find scenic spots waiting to be discovered, including places where you can see a glorious sunrise and ancient forests that offer magical vistas.
+Get your camera ready—we’ve scoped out some of the best scenery you shouldn’t miss.

 If you visit Boulder Junction, you just might run into a ghost.
 This charming Northwoods community is home to vast forests, beautiful lakes and a unique population of white deer.
 Untouched by hunters, these albino deer have been photographed and admired by generations of residents and visitors.
 In fact, Boulder Junction has more albino deer than any place in Wisconsin.
 Interested in seeing one of these magical creatures yourself?
 Learn more about the white deer of Boulder Junction here.